songlab-cal/StableFM/README.md

 For convenience, csv files with both raw and Benjamini-Hochberg-adjusted p-values are also stored under `data/results_with_moderators/p_values`.

+**Update (Oct 5, 2025)** Code for generating plots involving simulations have been added under `scripts/simulations` subdirectory.
+- Two files must be unzipped in `data/simulations` before running plot generating code (`gen_sim_study_figures.R`)
+- Scripts for simulating gene expression are compressed as `scripts/simulations/gene-exp-sim-scripts.zip`
+- Scripts for running all fine-mapping algorithms are compressed as `scripts/simulations/fine-mapping-scripts.zip`

 ## Summary data files

 Summary files containing the 378 functional annotations associated with each fine-mapped variant (stable or top) are stored under `data/all_func_annots`.
 We recommend directly working with these files to reproduce our findings and figures.